synergycp/php-obfuscator-old/README.md

 Requires target_directory to be present in your config file!
 Recursivly removes target_directory/yakpro-po

-## Configuration file loading algorithm:
-(the first found is used)

-    --config-file argument value
-    YAKPRO_PO_CONFIG_FILE environment variable value if existing and not empty.

-    filename selection:
-           YAKPRO_PO_CONFIG_FILENAME environment variable value if existing and not empty, yakpro-po.cnf otherwise.

-     file is then searched in the following directories:
-            YAKPRO_PO_CONFIG_DIRECTORY  environment variable value if existing and not empty. current_working_directory
-            current_working_directory/config
-            home_directory
-            home_directory/config
-            /usr/local/YAK/yakpro-po
-            source_code_directory/default_conf_filename

-      if no config file is found, default values are used.

-      You can find the default config file as an example in the yakpro-po.cnf file of the repository.
-      Do not modify it directly because it will be overwritten at each update!
-      Use your own yakpro-po.cnf file (for example in the root directory of your project)

-      When working on directories,
-      context is saved in order to reuse the same obfuscation translation table.
-      When you make some changes in one or several source files, yakpro-po uses timestamps to only reobfuscate files that were changed since the last obfuscation.
-      This can save you a lot of time.

-      caveats: does not delete files that are no more present... use --clean  command line parameter, and then re-obfuscate all!

 ## Other command line options:
 (override config file settings)